 Oklahoma Automotive Safety Systems, Inc. installs and services the Intoxalock® in the State of Oklahoma.
 The Intoxalock® is a state of the art, alcohol specific breath alcohol ignition interlock device (BAIID) designed and manufactured in the United States by Consumer Safety Technology, Inc.

 The Intoxalock® is a device that connects directly to the electrical system of a motor vehicle.
-If the driver’s breath alcohol is at or above the State of Oklahoma’s limit of 0.020, the vehicle will not start.
-It is actually a small computer designed to prevent an individual that is under the influence of alcohol to start and operate a vehicle.
-Due to its fuel cell technology, the Intoxalock® is one the most advanced, reliable and accurate BAIID devices in use today.
+If the driver’s breath alcohol is at or above the State of Oklahoma’s required start up set point value of 0.020, the vehicle will not start.
+It is actually a small computer designed to prevent an individual that is under the influence of alcohol to start and operate their vehicle.
+Due to its fuel cell technology, the Intoxalock® is one of the most advanced, reliable and accurate BAIID devices in use today.
 It is safe and very easy to use.

 The actual unit consists of a relay box and a hand-held controller unit.
 The relay box is usually installed under the dash of the vehicle and the hand-held control unit is attached to the relay box by a cable.
+We do not change the appearance of your vehicle in anyway.
 Breath samples are given by blowing into a mouthpiece inserted into the hand-held unit.

 Prior to starting the vehicle, the driver simply delivers a breath sample into the device.
 The sample is analyzed and the results are displayed on the front of the hand-held unit.
-If the sample is below the legal limits, the unit will display “start” and allow the driver to start and operate the vehicle.
-If the alcohol concentration exceeds the pre-set limits, the unit will not allow the driver to start the vehicle.
+If the sample is below the start up set point value, the unit will display “start car” and allow the driver two full minutes to start the vehicle.
+If the alcohol concentration exceeds the pre-set limit, the unit will not allow the driver to start the vehicle.

 After the vehicle is initially started, the unit will require that the driver periodically give a new breath sample; this is known as a rolling re-test.
-If the driver does not submit a new breath sample, or the sample exceeds the pre-set limits, the unit will engage the vehicle’s horn until the vehicle is turned off, or a sample is given that is under the pre-set limits.
+If the driver does not submit a new breath sample or if the sample exceeds the pre-set limit, the unit will engage the vehicle’s horn until the vehicle is turned off, or a sample is given that is under the pre-set limit.
 The device will NEVER turn the vehicle off, once it has been properly started.

-If the driver has failed to submit a sample for a rolling re-test, or if the sample is above the pre-set limits, the unit will record a failed re-test and the unit will be put into a recall mode.
-The display will tell you that the unit must be serviced in 6 days.
+If the driver has failed to submit a sample during the five minutes allotted to submit to the rolling re-test, this is considered a missed rolling retest.
+If the sample is above the pre-set limit, the unit will record a failed rolling retest.
+If a missed rolling retest or a failed rolling retest occurs the unit will be put into a recall mode.
+The display will tell you that the unit must be serviced in 5 days from the moment the violation occurred.
 The operator will need to contact Oklahoma Automotive Safety Systems, Inc. to schedule an appointment to service the unit.
-The log will be checked and a report will be made to the Department of Public Safety.
+The log will be checked and a report will be made to the Installation Authority/Monitor if the violation is a reportable violation.

 Additionally, some Oklahoma Courts and probation departments require that an approved ignition interlock be installed as a condition of probation, or as an alternative to serving time in jail.

 The process starts by you contacting the Department of Public Safety to request an application for a driver’s license modification.
 After the submission of the application, along with the required fee, you are instructed to have an ignition interlock installed.
 As soon as you have the device installed, we will furnish you a Certificate of Installation that is forwarded to the Department of Public Safety and they will issue a modified driver’s license.
 Normally this modified driver’s license is unrestricted and you can drive anywhere, anytime, 24 hours a day, 7 days a week.
-This license is usually valid for 180 days from the date of issuance.
+This modified license is usually valid for the time in which your license is revoked.

 THE INSTALLATION OF AN APPROVED IGNITION INTERLOCK IS THE ONLY WAY TO LEGALLY DRIVE.
 IT WILL SAVE YOU MONEY AND TIME.